rudneir2/architecture-center/docs/web-apps/api-management/architectures/protect-apis-content.md

 To support highly concurrent scenarios, turn on API Management autoscaling.
 Autoscaling expands API Management capabilities in response to growing numbers of incoming requests.
 For more information, see [Automatically scale an Azure API Management instance](/azure/api-management/api-management-howto-autoscale).

-## Deploy this scenario

-This scenario is demonstrated in the Azure Quickstart gallery publication of [Application Gateway with internal API Management and Web App](/samples/azure/azure-quickstart-templates/private-webapp-with-app-gateway-and-apim/).

 ## Next steps

 Design your APIs following good [Web API design](../../../best-practices/api-design.md) guidelines and implement them using good [Web API implementation](../../../best-practices/api-implementation.md) practices.